Summary

 Cloud-hosted Setup

-This year, we offer to host all required VMs for you in the cloud.
+We offer to host a vulnbox in the cloud for you.
 When the game starts, you will be able to access your VM using SSH.

-Players connect to the game network using OpenVPN - each player needs to install OpenVPN on his machine, no additional setup is required.
+Players connect to the game network using WireGuard - each player needs to install WireGuard on his machine and their public keys must be entered on this website.

-All players must have OpenVPN installed, we provide everything else.
+All players must have WireGuard installed, we provide everything else.

 Some Hints: